aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-ospf-settings.md

                       cost: <int>
                       authentication: <str; "simple" | "message-digest">

-                      # Key for OSPF simple authentication.
+                      # Type 7 encrypted key for OSPF simple authentication.
-                      # Expects a cleartext password if `encrypt_passwords: true`, otherwise expects a type 7 password.
-                      # Maximum 8 characters for cleartext password.
+                      # It takes precedence over `cleartext_simple_auth_key`
                       simple_auth_key: <str>

+                      # Cleartext key for OSPF simple authentication.
+                      # `simple_auth_key` takes precedence over this key.
+                      # To protect the password at rest it is strongly recommended to make use of a vault or similar.
+                      cleartext_simple_auth_key: <str; length 1-8>
                       message_digest_keys:
                         - id: <int>
                           hash_algorithm: <str; "md5" | "sha1" | "sha256" | "sha384" | "sha512"; default="sha512">

-                          # Key for OSPF simple authentication.
+                          # Type 7 encrypted key for OSPF message-digest authentication.
-                          # Expects a cleartext password if `encrypt_passwords: true`, otherwise expects a type 7 password.
-                          # Maximum 8 characters for cleartext password.
+                          # It takes precedence over `cleartext_key`
                           key: <str>

+                          # Cleartext key for OSPF message-digest authentication
+                          # `key` takes precedence over this key.
+                          # To protect the password at rest it is strongly recommended to make use of a vault or similar.
+                          cleartext_key: <str; length 1-16>

                 # OSPF interface configuration.
                 ospf: